 COVID-19 Testing Available

-COVID-19 testing services will soon be provided at Tulsa International Airport by Alpha Medical Laboratory, LLC.
-The testing site, located inside the B Terminal baggage claim area, will offer the Polymerase Chain Reaction (PCR) test, rapid antigen test, and the COVID-19 antibody test.
-A complete respiratory panel testing for COVID-19 (PCR), Flu A&B, and respiratory syncytial virus (RSV) will also be available.
+COVID-19 testing services are available onsite at Tulsa International Airport by Alpha Medical Laboratory, LLC.
+The testing site, located inside the B Terminal baggage claim area, offers the Polymerase Chain Reaction (PCR) test, rapid antigen test, and the COVID-19 antibody test.
+A complete respiratory panel testing for COVID-19 (PCR), Flu A&B, and respiratory syncytial virus (RSV) are also available.

-Testing services will be offered on a walk-in or appointment basis, Monday through Friday from 8:00AM- 5:00PM, and Saturday-Sunday 8:00AM-12:00PM.
-Testing will be open to all ticketed passengers who are flying or have flown within three days and can show proof of travel.
+Testing services are offered on a walk-in or appointment basis, Monday through Friday from 8:00AM- 5:00PM, and Saturday-Sunday 8:00AM-12:00PM.
+Testing at this site is open only to any ticketed passengers who are flying or have flown within three days and can show proof of travel.
 The COVID-19 PCR test costs $125, Xpress PCR test is $150, rapid antigen test $70, antibody test $75, and complete respiratory panel including the PCR test $200.
 Payment must be provided prior to specimen collection in the form of card or cash.
 Passengers with health insurance can submit their lab test to their insurance for possible reimbursement.

 Many health agencies around the world are requiring travelers to provide a negative PCR test to avoid quarantine protocols upon arrival.
-Tulsa International Airport will be the first airport in the country that offers on-site lab for PCR testing.
+Tulsa International Airport was the first airport in the country to offer on-site lab for PCR testing.
 Passengers departing from Tulsa to states or countries requiring a negative PCR test can expect results within 25 minutes and are advised to take the test three days prior to departure.

 The rapid antigen test produces results within 15 minutes and gives passengers extra reassurance upon departure or arrival in Tulsa.
 Antibody test results are typically provided within 24 hours of specimen collection, and the complete respiratory panel within approximately 36 minutes.